-Dr. Barbara Noyes of Golden, Colorado is a collaborative pianist, vocal coach, and educator.
-A versatile performer, Noyes can be found collaborating with musicians in a wide variety of genres including duo works, chamber music, opera, orchestral ensembles, new music ensembles, and choral music.
-Together with mezzo-soprano Claire McCahan, Noyes formed Horizon Duo, a voice-piano duo dedicated to creative programming focusing on American art song and other contemporary programmatic contemplations.
-In 2022, Horizon Duo won first prize at the National Association of Teachers of Singing Artist Awards (NATSAA) competition in New York City and will compete in the Franz Schubert & Modern Music Lied Duo competition in Graz, Austria.
+Alongside mezzo-soprano Claire McCahan, Noyes co-founded Horizon Duo, a voice-piano duo dedicated to the celebration of American art song and creative programming of contemporary and classic repertoire.
+Together, Horizon Duo competed at the National Association of Teachers of Singing Artist Awards (NATSAA) in New York City and the Franz Schubert & Modern Music Lied Duo competition in Graz, Austria.

 Noyes holds Doctor of Musical Arts and Master of Music degrees in Collaborative Piano from the University of Colorado Boulder where she studied with Margaret McDonald and Alexandra Nguyen.
 She received her bachelor degree in composition from Willamette University and did additional study in piano performance and French at the Institut Catholique and the Sorbonne Université in Paris as well as IRCAM’S ManiFeste summer academy for composers.
 Previously the collaborative pianist for Southern Illinois University Carbondale, Noyes now serves as Postdoctoral Lecturer in Collaborative Piano at the University of Colorado Boulder.